Virginia Beach Essure Birth Control Lawyer

 Many medical devices have caused harm to patients and led to thousands of lawsuits.
 Essure, like many other devices, was allowed on the market because of a “fast track’ process.
 We do not believe it was properly tested, and many more women could be harmed by the time detailed trials are carried out.
 Many contraceptives have proved to be harmful to women, including Mirena and Yaz and Yasmin.

 The medical device manufacturers continue to push these dangerous contraceptive products despite the overwhelming evidence of the harm they do to women.
-Cooper Hurley Injury Lawyers has helped women who have been harmed by medical devices.
+Virginia Beach Essure injury lawyers has helped women who have been harmed by medical devices.
 We will give you experienced representation and ensure your personal claim is properly handled among many others in the mass tort litigation.
 Time may be short to act in these cases.
-Call us at 757.455.0077 or toll free at 866-455-6657 for a free consultation.